-The dissertation review committee consists of four members, including three faculty members from the degree program (the primary advisor is one of the research supervisors) and one faculty member from outside the degree program.
+The dissertation review committee consists of four members, including three faculty members from the degree program (the primary advisor is a research advisor) and one faculty member from outside the degree program.
 All members attend the final examination, which consists of an oral examination on the dissertation and related fields, and pass/fail decisions are made.